The 12 grapes of New Year's wrath

 If you succeed in eating all 12 grapes by the 12th stroke of midnight, then you will have good luck throughout the coming year.
 Failure to eat the grapes in a timely manner brings bad luck.
 If you manage to pop all 12 into your mouth but one enters a lung, then yes – you (technically) should have good luck.
 But all things considered, you might want to avoid skydiving for the next 12 months.

 After the grapes are eaten and all parties have either been kissed or administered the Heimlich Maneuver, the family opens and drinks a bottle of cava; thus ends Phase 1 of celebrating the New Year in Spain.

 Partying up on New Year's Eve

-Upon commencement of Phase 2, the more youthful members of the family don their finest suits and evening gowns, wave bye-bye to the parents, and proceed to one or more parties at friends’ homes or night clubs.
+Upon commencement of Phase 2, the more youthful members of the family don their finest suits and evening gowns, wave bye-bye to the parents and proceed to one or more parties at friends’ homes or night clubs.

-Now, maybe it’s the fault of my American informality, but I’ve never understood why—given the hours of debauchery that are known to lie ahead—Spanish New Year’s Eve revellers insist on dressing to the nines.
+Now, maybe it’s the fault of my American informality, but I’ve never understood why—given the hours of debauchery that are known to lie ahead—that Spanish New Year’s Eve revellers insist on dressing to the nines.
 Surely it doesn’t bode well for your EUR 100 Hermés tie or EUR 500 Armani evening gown to be squeezed into a room where dozens (or hundreds!) of colleagues are dancing with a glass of red wine in their hand (most likely, their ninth of the evening).
 But I digress.

-The post-party New Year's lunch
+The post-party lunch on New Year's in Spain

 At 11pm, the by-now-long-suffering youth returns to bed, only to discover that they are unable to sleep because—as I mentioned earlier—they didn’t rise until 3pm that same afternoon.